capacitor-community/generic-oauth2/README.md

 ]
 ```

-2) "ERR_ANDROID_RESULT_NULL": See [this issue for details](https://github.com/moberwasserlechner/capacitor-oauth2/issues/52#issuecomment-525715515)
+2) "ERR_ANDROID_RESULT_NULL": See [Issue #52](https://github.com/moberwasserlechner/capacitor-oauth2/issues/52#issuecomment-525715515) for details.
 I cannot reproduce this behaviour.
 Moreover there might be situation this state is valid.
-In other cases e.g. in the linked issue it is not.
+In other cases e.g. in the linked issue a configuration tweak fixed it.

 ### Custom OAuth Handler